MailTape/MailTape-v1/_posts/2019-02-10-Tomemitsu.md

 # Tomemitsu's selection

-## Sam Cooke and the soul singers - Christ is all
+## Sam Cooke and the Soul Stirrers - Christ is all
 _Tomemitsu_: **"**Growing up I went to church just about every Sunday and what I ended up taking from that was exposure to and an appreciation for different types of music.
 There’s such a beauty to many voices singing together, especially ones like Sam Cooke’s.
 I love the organ work as well as the way the background vocals give this song dynamics and a rolling energy.**"**

 ## Harold Grosskopf - Synthesist